-Q. Council Liaisons to Boards and Commission
+O. Council Liaisons to Boards and Commission

 The City Council shall appoint one councilmember to serve as a council liaison to each board and commission, except for the Planning Commission, the Personnel Board, and the Board of Building Code Appeals.
 Appointments shall change every six months, with the roster established annually as part of the City Council intergovernmental relations appointment process.
 The method of assignment shall be automatic rotation using seat numbering and alphabetic ordering of commissions.
+Council liaisons are encouraged to attend, monitor, advise, and witness board and commission meetings.
 Attendance at board or commission meetings by the council liaison is encouraged but not mandatory.
 Council liaisons may informally arrange for a council alternate when scheduling conflicts arise.